Bookmark and Share

 There are lots of charter fishing boats that leave daily for the Gulf, and return loaded with sea critters.
 Leave from the marina next to the legendary Captain Anderson's Seafood Restaurant, and when you return, if you're too tired to clean and cook your own fish, step inside for a seafood feast.

-Pier Park has quickly become the heart of shopping and entertainment in the area with 124 stores, including anchor stores Target, Dillards and JC Pennys.
+Pier Park has quickly become the heart of shopping and entertainment in the area with 124 stores, including anchor stores Target, Dillards and JCPenney.
 There are many dining and entertainment options, not to mention the Grand 16 IMAX Theater with wall to wall screens and high back rocking chairs.
-The Pier Park complex is also expanding to the north with more exciting plans for the future.

-A welcome addition to Panama City Beach is the brand-new Aaron Bessant Park Amphitheater, which is a towering entertainment venue that includes a stage that's 60-feet across and 40-feet deep.
-It has made Panama City Beach the new home to the wildly popular Seabreeze Jazz Festival, and opened the way for larger events and performances to visit the area.
+A welcome part of Panama City Beach is the Aaron Bessant Park Amphitheater, which is a towering entertainment venue that includes a stage 60-feet across and 40-feet deep.
+It has made Panama City Beach the new home to the very popular Seabreeze Jazz Festival, and opened the way for larger events and performances to visit the area.

 The Russell-Fields Pier, also known as the City Pier, is located across the street from Aaron Bessant Park, Panama City Beach's premier festival spot.
 The beach is wide and open in both directions, so there should be plenty of room to find a good spot.
 There's usually a good crowd though, so it's not a bad idea to get there early.
 Fishing license is included in the pier admission fee.